Haywood Sullivan: From GM to CEO/COO

 But the damage had been done.
 Sullivan voluntarily gave up his general manager duties to Lou Gorman in June 1984, immediately after the court victory over LeRoux, and became the team's chief executive and chief operating officer.
 Gorman received credit for trades that helped the 1986 Red Sox win the AL championship, although Sullivan's determination to build from within helped to furnish the club with many of its key players.

 During Sullivan's tenure as general manager and chief executive, the Red Sox, with their history as the last pre-expansion MLB team to break the color line, were again criticized for anti-Black bigotry.
 In a 1985 public reckoning, the team was sued by former outfielder and coach Tommy Harper for retaliation after the Red Sox fired Harper as a minor league base-running instructor when he shared with the media the club's practice of allowing the all-white Elks Club of Winter Haven, Florida (where the team held spring training) into the Red Sox' Chain of Lakes Park clubhouse to invite white players and white front-office personnel to the Elks' segregated facilities.
-The Red Sox' illegal actions, and Harper's complaint was upheld by the Equal Employment Opportunity Commission on July 1, 1986.
+Harper's complaint about the Red Sox' illegal actions was upheld by the Equal Employment Opportunity Commission on July 1, 1986.

 When the Red Sox re-entered the free agent market late in the 1980s, they were able to sign All-Star catcher Tony Peña, but many nonwhite players ignored the Red Sox in free agency, or included them on their "no trade" lists.
 This trend only began to change when the Red Sox bid aggressively (but unsuccessfully) for Kirby Puckett after the 1992 season.